 - STF cottage site

 - Cottages without electricity or modern comforts, usually situated far from the nearest road.
 Visitors fetch their own water and cut their own firewood, but there are gas-powered stoves.
 Linen or sleeping bags must be brought.
 Nearly all cottage sites are manned by one or more wardens in both summer and winter; the opening periods are about the same as for the fjeld stations, but they are typically shorter for cottages off the larger trails (refer to the STF website link in the entries for details).
 At other times the cottages are closed, but there is an open compartment in most of them, usually containing an assistance phone – should any of these be missing it is noted.
 Many sites have extra service of some kind when manned (see below).
-Payment with credit card is presently only possible at a few places, so it is best to bring cash or pay in advance via STF's website – the latter will also yield a better price.
+Payment with credit card is not possible at all places due to connectivity issues, so it is best to bring cash or pay in advance via STF's website – the latter will also yield a better price.

 - BLT cottage site